kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+Instead of doing a headless service exclusively for the leaders, and a headless service per replica por the workers, we considered having a headless service per replica.
+Having the leader and its respective workers use the same headless service made more sense at first, but it would require having to update the environment variable `LWS_LEADER_ADDRESS`, significantly complicating the process of updating the field.